Chapter Four: Consent

 ATTENDANCE: REQUIRED

+A crystalline chime rang from somewhere overhead, three notes that faded like breath exhaled, and the doors clicked shut.
 A single spotlight ignited on the podium.
 Dr. Halvorsen stepped into it, her silhouette sharp against the curved backdrop.
-To her left, Dr. Patel stood with arms loosely crossed, eyes bright behind thin-rimmed glasses.
-To the right, two figures in tailored uniforms held themselves with an almost mechanical precision, shoulders squared, hands clasped at the small of their backs.
-Halvorsen's gaze swept the room.
+Dr. Patel stood to her left, arms loosely crossed.
+To the right, two figures in tailored uniforms held themselves with mechanical precision, shoulders squared, hands clasped at the small of their backs.

 "Today," she said, her voice smooth as polished stone, "we're going to explain Catalyst in full.
 This is not a presentation.
 It is a decision point."